 Students must have basic vocal technique including the ability to match pitches and possess a strong sense of rhythm.

-- A basic audio recording tool that will allow you to record yourself playing along with a background track and save the recording in MP3 format.
+- A basic audio recording tool that will allow you to record yourself and save the recording in MP3 format.
 You will have a tool to use for this purpose inside the learning environment.
-Alternatively, you can use software like Audacity, GarageBand, or a Digital Audio Workstation (DAW).
+Alternatively, you can use software like Audacity (PC) or GarageBand (Mac), or a Digital Audio Workstation (DAW).

 - A printer is recommended, so that you can print out music examples used in the course